bjamturley/MedSchoolAtlas/Biochemistry/Gluconeogenesis and Nitrogen Balance.md

 This is when glycogen is depleted and lactic acid is not being produced (abject starvation).
 The carbon skeletons from glucogenic amino acids can be used as material for gluconeogenesis.

 **Glucogenic amino acids**: Alanine, arginine, asparagine, aspartate, cysteine, glutamate, glutamine, glycine, histidine, methionine, proline, serine, valine
-**Glucogenic and ketogenic amino acids**: Isoleucine, phenylalanine, tryptophan, tyrosine, threonine **Ketogenic amino acids**: Lysine, leucine
+**Glucogenic and ketogenic amino acids** (PITTT): Isoleucine, phenylalanine, tryptophan, tyrosine, threonine **Ketogenic amino acids**: Lysine, leucine
 ## Aminotransferase
 Will move the amino group from a glucogenic amino acid to alpha-ketoglutarate (AKG), forming a glutamate and an alpha-keto acid.
 AKG is the rate limiting factor in this reaction and requires use of **Vitamin B6**.
 Glutamate can then be deaminated back to alpha-ketoglutarate via **glutamate dehydrogenase**.